Strawberry Smoothie Whipped Salt Scrub Recipe for Glowing Skin

 4. Mix the mica, strawberry powder and salt together then pour into the scented foaming bath whip base, mixing with a spatula as you go.

 5. Once the dry ingredients are incorporated into the scented foaming bath whip base, mix well with a hand mixer on high speed for 3-5 minutes.

-How to Use Foaming Salt Scrub
+How to Use a Whipped Salt Scrub

 Unlike sugar scrubs, salt acts as a natural preservative if it consists of at least 50% salt.
 Therefore, you do not need a preservative for this recipe.
 However, I do recommend testing the final product for safety if you plan to sell your products.

 If you substitute sugar for the salt in this recipe, I advise using an additional preservative.
 This is especially important if you’re planning to sell or store your strawberry smoothie foaming scrub prior to use for an extended amount of time.
 As water can easily be introduced to a foaming sugar scrub during use, this can allow bacteria and other nasty bugs to grow in your formula.
 There are a number of preservatives available depending on your needs that would work for this product.
 Simply choose the one you like the best one for this product type.
 Then add the preservative per manufacturer guidelines at the recommended percentage and temperature.

 Is Scrubbing Salt Good for Skin?

 Scrubbing with salt is great for natural skin care.
 Not only is it an effective way to improve your skin care routine, but it’s also incredibly affordable.
 Salt not only exfoliates skin to removed dead skin cells, but scrubbing skin with this ingredient also helps to remove impurities and soften rough or dry skin.